DeAndre Jordan: All-NBA and All-Defensive honors (2013–2016)

 In 2013, Jordan was selected to Team USA's minicamp in Las Vegas.
 On November 29, 2013, Jordan recorded a career-high nine blocks in the 104–98 victory against the Sacramento Kings.
 On January 3, 2014, Jordan scored a career-high 25 points in a 119–112 victory against the Dallas Mavericks.
 With 13.6 rebounds per game, he was the league's rebounding leader for the 2013–14 season.

 On April 29, 2014, Jordan became the first NBA player with at least 25 points, 18 rebounds, and four blocked shots in a playoff game since Tim Duncan in 2008.

 On February 9, 2015, Jordan recorded 22 points and a career-high 27 rebounds in the 115–98 win over the Dallas Mavericks.
 On March 13, in a 99–129 loss to the Dallas Mavericks, Jordan made his first career three-pointer early in the first quarter.
 On May 21, Jordan was named to the All-NBA third team.
 Jordan became the fifth player in NBA history to average at least 10 points, 15 rebounds, one steal, and two blocks during the regular season.
-It was last accomplished by Moses Malone during the 1982–83 season.
+The feat had last been accomplished by Moses Malone during the 1982–83 season.

 Despite verbally agreeing to sign a four-year, $80 million contract with the Dallas Mavericks on July 3, 2015, Jordan began having second thoughts just days later, and on July 8, a number of Clippers personnel flew to Houston for a meeting with Jordan to convince him to back out of his Mavericks deal.
 Hours later, Jordan officially re-signed with the Clippers on a four-year, $88 million contract.

 On November 4, 2015, with 13 rebounds against the Golden State Warriors, Jordan became the Clippers' all-time leader in total rebounds, surpassing former Clipper Elton Brand (4,710), finishing the game with 4,711 career rebounds.
 On November 30, he recorded 18 points and a season-high 24 rebounds against the Portland Trail Blazers, but he also missed 22 free throws (12-of-34) to tie Wilt Chamberlain's NBA record and set a franchise record with 34 attempts.
 On January 13, he was sidelined for the team's game against the Miami Heat because of pneumonia, ending the NBA's longest active consecutive games played streak at 360.